richpaulyim/Web-Briareus/Stock-Hits/README.md

 `sudo mysql -u`
 Then sign in with root-user password.
-`GRANT ALL PRIVILEGES on *.* to 'user'@'localhost' IDENTIFIED BY 'password';`
+`GRANT ALL PRIVILEGES on *.* to 'user'@'localhost' IDENTIFIED BY 'password';` Make sure that you have the correct config folder path in all of the scripts described above.

 ### Make sure chromedriver is installed
 Visit https://chromedriver.chromium.org/downloads to get a download of chromedriver and make sure it is in your system path.